mako-framework/docs/02_routing_and_controllers/02_controllers.md

 Task handlers can be any type of callable and are executed using the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection), allowing you to inject any dependencies you need.

-> Note that deferred tasks will only be processed after the response has been sent to the client if your application runs on a FastCGI server, such as PHP-FPM.
+> Note: Deferred tasks will only be processed after the response has been sent to the client if your application runs on a FastCGI server, such as PHP-FPM.
 When running on a non-FastCGI server, the response will hang until the tasks are completed.

 --------------------------------------------------------